werf/werf/docs/pages/how_to/distributed_build.md

 The only steps you need are:
 * pull existing stages cache from the Docker registry with the `werf dimg stages pull REPO` command before building;
-* build images and push it with stages cache to the Docker registry with the `werf dimg bp --with-stages REPO` command.
+* build images and push it with stages cache to the Docker registry with the `werf bp --with-stages --repo REPO` command.